computationalstylistics/HVEE.00.016/slides_2_Open_Science/index.md

 use underscores to get _italics_ for monospaced font, use `back apostrophes` also, use the tilde to ~strikethrough~
-> block quotations should begin with the '>' sign at the beginning of the line
+> block quotations should begin with the '>' sign at the beginning of the line; the quotation itself can be actually quite long
 ```

 use double asterisks to indicate **bold font**